yayra/A-B-Testing/README.md

 # Evaluating the Impact of Discount Coupon Types on Order Conversion Rates: *A/B Testing with Difference-in-Differences (DiD) Method*

 ## Background
-<p align="justify">In the competitive world of online business, increasing customer retention and boosting order conversion rates are key objectives for e-commerce businesses.
+<p align="justify">In the competitive world of online business, increasing customer retention and boosting order conversion rates are one of the key objectives for e-commerce businesses.
 One common strategy to achieve these goals is by offering discount coupons to retain customers who are at risk of leaving, which can be presented in two main forms: fixed amount discounts and percentage-off discounts.</p>

 <p align="justify">This project aims to answer the following question: Which type of discount coupon yields a higher order conversion rate – a <b>50,000 UZS fixed amount discount</b> or a <b>5% off discount</b>?</p>